 The "Leon" Formula: The Rule of 3

 Do not write a novel.
-Elon Musk (and the hiring committee) reads these in 30 seconds.
+Tesla hiring managers read these in 30 seconds.
+Use this structure for every example you provide:

 - The Specific Action: What exactly did you do?
-(No "we", only "I").
+(Use "I," never "we").

 Example 1: Software Engineer (The "Latency" Angle)

-Targeting: Autopilot / Vehicle Software / Infra
+Targeting: Autopilot / Vehicle Software / Infrastructure

+The Problem: Our previous company's inference engine for real-time fraud detection was timing out at 200ms, causing a 15% false negative rate during Black Friday spikes.
 The Action: I identified that the bottleneck was in the serialization layer.
-I rewrote the core pipeline from Python to Rust, implementing zero-copy serialization and a custom memory allocator to handle the burst load.
+I rewrote the core pipeline from Python to Rust, implementing zero-copy serialization and a custom memory allocator.
+The Result: Reduced p99 latency from 200ms to 14ms.
+Handled 500k requests/second with zero timeouts, saving the company an estimated $4.2M in fraud losses.

 Example 2: Manufacturing / Ops (The "Yield" Angle)